akka/akka/akka-docs/scala/howto.rst

 The following pattern may be used in any kind of situation where you want to periodically refresh/update some otherwise read-only shared resource.
 We'll show an implementation using a Cache as example, but you can easily imagine other situations where this kind of pattern might prove to be useful.

-Our cache trait will define a refresh method, which will be called by a so-called "Refresher", and an abstact :class:`AtomicReference` field, which we will use as the holder of our "to be refreshed" data.
+Our cache trait will define a refresh method, which will be called by a so-called "Refresher":

 .. includecode:: code/docs/actor/ActorSelfRefreshingCache.scala
    :include: refreshable-cache-trait

-Using an :class:`AtomicReference` here makes it safe to share the Cache among other threads / actors.
-The update to the cache's state will happen atomically when the CacheRefresher triggers the :meth:`refresh()` method.

 The implementation of the metioned :class:`CacheRefresher` is quite simple.
 In the preStart method we trigger one initial refresh of the cache.
 Note that consequent updates will be triggered by the scheduler, or other actors sending a RefreshCache message, not by this actor by itself.